Components

 }

-doesn't need to know that it is being rendered
+The Avatar doesn't need to know that it is being rendered

-inside a Comment
+inside a Comment.
+This is

-why we have given its prop a more generic name: user
+why we have given its prop a more generic name: user rather than author.

 We recommend naming props from the component's own point of view